In this document, we present instructions on how to solve your ANSYS simulations in batch directly from a Workbench Archive file.

 Normally, ANSYS Workbench in batch requires a number of tasks, particularly creating a journal file that must contain the right commands to solve the analysis systems (e.g. Fluent, Mechanical) from the project schematic.
 However, here at Rescale, we’ve automated this process so that you only need the workbench archive file.

 As opposed to solving interactively (through the GUI), running in batch is strongly recommended for heavy workloads.
-By leveraging Rescale HPC resources, you can make use of your account Cloud storage is a simple and scalable way to store, access,... to store large data and result files and only use what you need for your post-processing activities.
+By leveraging Rescale The use of parallel processing for running advanced applicat...
+More resources, you can make use of your account a simple and scalable way to store, access, and share data o...
+More to store large data and result files and only use what you need for your post-processing activities.

 It is worth mentioning that this is not the only method to submit your ANSYS jobs in batch.
 Keep in mind about the standard batch submission by analysis (e.g. Mechanical in batch, Fluent in batch) if you want to piecewise update each analysis system.
 Refer to the ANSYS Batch Tutorials for more information.